-Other operating systems do not recognize LVM, therefore, LVM partitions cannot be accessed from Windows or macOS.
+Other operating systems do not recognize this technology, therefore, its partitions cannot be accessed from Windows or macOS.
 For a dual boot environment a standard non-LVM partition is to be created.

 Risk of overwriting

-By multi-booting other operating systems may fail to detect LVM and consider the disk empty which bears the possibility of overwriting.
+By multi-booting other operating systems may fail to detect this volume manager and consider the disk empty which bears the possibility of overwriting.

 No default fault-tolerance

-The loss or removal of a disk from LVM will leave the entire storage together with all the files inaccessible while the probability of such a failure increases by every disk added to LVM.
+The loss or removal of a disk from LVM will leave the entire storage together with all the files inaccessible while the probability of such a failure increases by every added disk.